 As physical of a sport as boxing is, muscle mass doesn’t win fights.
 Skill and athletic capacity does.
 If anything, the added muscle comes with a real cost as it places an even greater demand on your cardiovascular system.

-However, most coaches have a positive view on exercises that use bodyweight as resistance and calisthenics.
-Push ups, pull ups, and sit ups are never debated as methods of building strength.
-This is likely to due to the fact that performing them also develops your endurance and is less likely to build more muscle that demands blood and oxygen.
+However, most coaches have a positive view on exercises that use body weight as resistance and calisthenics.
+Push-ups, pull-ups, and sit-ups are never debated as methods of building strength.
+This is likely due to the fact that performing them also develops your endurance and is less likely to build more muscle that demands blood and oxygen.

-These exercises not only conditions your body to withstand the energy demands of the sport, but the muscle density and endurance built from doing them allows you to better absorb damage.
+These exercises not only condition your body to withstand the energy demands of the sport but the muscle density and endurance built from doing them allows you to better absorb damage.

-A boxer must also be conditioned to execute specific boxing moves at both a high intensity and for a long duration.
+A boxer must also be conditioned to execute specific boxing moves at both high intensity and for a long duration.
 To train this, a fighter will spend countless rounds doing various types of bag work.
 Great conditioning is just one of many benefits of boxing—read more benefits here.

 Punching speed vs punching power

-Bag workouts consists of hitting the heavy bag or the speed bag and each serves a unique purpose.
+Bag workouts consist of hitting the heavy bag or the speed bag and each serves a unique purpose.

-The heavy bag is for developing power and punching technique.
+The heavy bag is for developing power and punching techniques.
 The speed bag develops hand-eye coordination and endurance in the shoulders and upper body to keep your arms up.

 Training this way guaranteed that I’d have the physical constitution to fight, but it didn’t mean that I wouldn’t feel tired.
 The key to dealing with the inevitable fatigue that you experience in a fight is mental training.